Dassderdie/ngx-utility-libraries/projects/ngx-show-more/README.md

 export class ShowMoreDemoModule {}
 ```

-If you import the NgxShowMoreModule multiple modules or lazy loaded modules, you could create a function `setNgxShowMoreDefaultOptions()` that sets the default options to your liking and call this function in all the Modules.
+If you import the `NgxShowMoreModule` in multiple modules, you could create a function `setNgxShowMoreDefaultOptions()` that sets the default options to your liking and call this function in all the Modules.

 #### I18n